Denpasar: Land

 Two major improvements to the road system were completed in 2013.
 In August, the underpass at the Dewa Ruci intersection was opened.
 It is slightly beyond the bounds of Denpasar but was co-financed by the town because of the expected positive effects on traffic in Denpasar.Then the four-lane Bali Mandara Toll Road was opened on 1 October, connecting Benoa Harbor, Ngurah Rai Airport, and Nusa Dua.

-Sport
+Sports

 Denpasar has hosted numerous international and national sporting events.
-Denpasar was the venue for 2008 Asian Beach Games in Bali.
-Denpasar also held 2009 Asian Archery Championships.
+Denpasar was the venue for the 2008 Asian Beach Games in Bali.
+Denpasar also held the 2009 Asian Archery Championships.

 In football, Denpasar is home to the football club Perseden Denpasar, which plays in the Liga 3.

 Culture and sights

-While arts and culture in Denpasar are largely synonymous with that of Hindu art and culture, there has also been a high level of interaction with other cultures that accompanied the arrival of visitors from all walks of life.
+While arts and culture in Denpasar are largely synonymous with Hindu art and culture, there has also been a high level of interaction with other cultures that accompanied the arrival of visitors from all walks of life.
 Traditional values inspired by Hindu religious rituals still strongly influence the city.

 Traditional Balinese culture is still deeply rooted in Denpasar.
-It may include values, norms and behavior in society based on patrilineal kinship systems.
+It may include values, norms, and behavior in society based on patrilineal kinship systems.
 However, over time many of the customary laws have been disputed by people, especially regarding matters of gender and inheritance.

 Denpasar has various sights to offer: